bowman2001/perplexdoc/content/doc/shortcode/_index.md

     src: Hugo.svg
 ---

-We need shortcodes to utilize complex HTML structures beyond the capabilities of extended Markdown.
+We need shortcodes to build complex HTML structures beyond the capabilities of (extended) Markdown.
 {.p-first} <!--more-->